Village affairs

 The need for a parish plan was identified by the village in around 2003 and in 2006, after about three years of discussions with villagers to identify what they value about their village and what changes they would like to see, a comprehensive five-year parish plan was produced which it is hoped will inspire everyone in the village to become involved and ensure that the community continues to thrive.

 Traffic is thought by some people to be a problem too.
 Certainly through traffic to and from Didcot has been increasing and when the proposed new housing in Didcot goes ahead the increase is likely to be greater.
-The parish council has been pushing for a bypass for the village for some time and at long last the county council's traffic consultants have proposed such a road to serve as a bypass for West Hagbourne and Harwell.
-They have also suggested a southern ring road for Didcot.
-These roads would remove much of the through traffic from the village thereby changing its character considerably.
-As long as these new roads do not pass too close to the northern boundary of the village their desirability is not questionable.
+The parish council has been pushing for a bypass for the village for some time and there are still hopes that a relief road will eventually be built.

 So the future of the village in the context of an expanding Didcot may not be certain but residents are proud and protective of their beautiful, historic village.
 Even if Didcot's houses come closer, West Hagbourne as a village will continue and will still be the pleasant and friendly place it has always been!
 The biggest challenge for the village though will be to maintain its rural environment in the face of an ever expanding town which is already less than two miles away.